svn2github/worldwind/WorldWind/README.txt

 - Repaired WWJ-521, LevelSet.getLastLevel not returning correct level for sector resolution limits.
 - Repaired WWJ-522, HighResolutionTerrain bulk intersector not notifying of exceptions.
 Added notification interface.
 - Added ability to retrieve elevations via WCS.
+Added WCSElevations example.
+- Modified CompoundElevationModel to sort elevation models from lowest resolution to highest when models are added.

 New features and improvements in World Wind Java SDK 2.0.0
 ------------------------------------------------------------